-- 1. Erroneous Determination of Nonresident Status If a student is erroneously determined to be a nonresident and consequently the tuition is paid, such tuition is refundable in full, provided acceptable proof of State residence is presented within the period for which the tuition was paid. - Withdrawal from College or Reduction of Program Nonresidents who officially withdraw from Citrus College or reduce their program by the stated refund deadline will receive a refund.
-Where documentation verifies that a nonresident student did not show to a class, the student will also be entitled to a refund.
+- 1. Erroneous Determination of Nonresident Status If a student is erroneously determined to be a nonresident and consequently the tuition is paid, such tuition is refundable in full, provided acceptable proof of State residence is presented within the period for which the tuition was paid. - 2.
+Withdrawal from College or Reduction of Program nonresident student did not show to a class, the student will also be entitled to a refund.